Gossip

 For a class project, three college students decide to invent an unfounded rumor about the most popular girl on campus.
 But as the rumor spreads, it begins to spiral out of control.

-The film box office disappointment against its tight budget of $14.0M, earning $5.1M globally (-64% loss).
+The film box office disappointment against its limited budget of $14.0M, earning $5.1M globally (-64% loss).
 While initial box office returns were modest, the film has gained appreciation for its unique voice within the mystery genre.

 Plot Structure